 Note: If plenty of time has passed since you created your PSN account, the link in the email they sent you may have expired and you may need to request an additional one by logging into their website and clicking the Resend email button from the website.

 Solution 2: Create Another Account with a Different Email

 Since some users simply couldn’t verify their account because of certain issues with the PSN servers, a logical solution would be to simply create another account and use this one instead.
-If you have just purchased your console, this shouldn’t be a big deal since you won’t by losing any of your progress and it’s almost certain to fix your error code.
+If you have just purchased your console, this shouldn’t be a big deal since you won’t be losing any of your progress and it’s almost certain to fix your error code.
 Still, make sure you verify this new account in time.

-- Start up your PS4 and navigate to New User >> Create a User or User 1 on the PlayStation Log-in screen.
+- Startup your PS4 and navigate to New User >> Create a User or User 1 on the PlayStation Log-in screen.

 - This should create the local user on the PS4 itself, not a PSN account.

 - Select Next >> New to PlayStation Network?
 Create an Account > Sign Up Now.